ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

 ## The Balancing Act: Stability vs Innovation

-As a data engineering team, we are constantly navigating an ever-evolving tech landscape.
-New tools, platforms, and techniques are constantly emerging, making it challenging to decide what to adopt, assess, or retire.
-While established technologies provide stability, relying on them too heavily risks stagnation and missed opportunities for innovation.
+As a data and analytics engineering team nearing fifty engineers, we are continually navigating an ever-evolving technological landscape.
+With new tools, platforms, and techniques emerging at a rapid pace, it can be challenging to decide what to adopt, assess, or retire.
+While established technologies offer stability, an over-reliance on them risks stagnation and missed opportunities for innovation.

 It’s easy to stick with what’s familiar – tried-and-tested tools offer stability and reliability.
 Yet clinging to old technologies can lead to stagnation, inefficiency, and missed opportunities for innovation.
 On the other hand, rushing to adopt shiny new tools can cause disruption, waste time, and create unnecessary complexity.